nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-5.md

 5. Once you reach floor 10, stop your descent and farm floor 10 repeatedly until you have enough Copper Ore to smelt continuously.
 You must have four or five Copper Bars smelted before 3:00 pm.
    - If you've only crafted four Copper Bars by 3:00 pm, you can place the Furnace inside the Blacksmith's shop and craft the last Copper Bar there.
 However, this may not leave you enough time to make it to Pierre's General Store.
 6. Continue following instructions only after you've acquired five Copper Bars or 3:00 pm arrives (whichever comes first).
 7. Deposit your entire inventory into the chest.
-Retrieve the following:
+Withdraw the following:
    - The Furnace
    - Up to 25 Iron Ore
    - Up to 25 Gold Ore